modex-flexmex/oemof-flexmex/docs/getting_started.rst

 * Raw input data, see :ref:`input data format`.
 * Output template data, see :ref:`postprocessing`.

-This data will be provided on github in the future.
+This data is planned to be published at a later point in time by the project FlexMex.

 Contributing to oemoflex
 ========================